taranchauhan/springboot-microservices-example/README.md

 Zuul uses Ribbon to automatically load balance requests when forwarding to each microservice.

-You can test running multiple instances of each microservice using:
+#### You can test running multiple instances of each microservice:

-`java -Dserver.port=<PORT> -jar <NAME_OF_JAR>.jar` and navigating to http://localhost:8761 which is the Eureka server GUI.
+`java -Dserver.port=<PORT> -jar <NAME_OF_JAR>.jar`

+Navigate to http://localhost:8761 to see more information of these instances in the Eureka server GUI.

 It will show you all of the running microservices and how many instances of each are up and running.